moeabdol/c--recursion/README.md

    when a recursive call has another recursive call as an argument.
 6. `sum_of_first_n_natural_numbers.cpp` - Recursive program to calculate the sum
    of first N natural numbers.
+7. `factorial.cpp` - Recursive program to calculate factorial of n.